Minghan-Wang/Minghan-Wang.github.io/_pages/about.md

 ---
 ## Hardware Engineer Specializing in RISC-V Processors and Tapeout Validation

-I'm a Computer Engineering student at Purdue University (GPA: 3.98/4.00) with hands-on experience in semiconductor design, FPGA prototyping, and ASIC tapeout processes.
+I'm a Computer Engineering student at Purdue University with hands-on experience in semiconductor design, FPGA prototyping, and ASIC tapeout processes.
 My work focuses on optimizing RISC-V processor configurations and developing robust physical design flows for next-generation chips.

 ### Technical Expertise